 1. Operational Disruptions

 Cyber attacks, particularly those involving ransomware, can severely disrupt business operations.
 This type of attack encrypts and restricts access to critical data, leading to halted transactions and communication breakdowns.
-The immediate consequences are significant: service disruptions, customer dissatisfaction, and escalating revenue losses as each hour passes without access to crucial systems.
+The immediate consequences of cyber attacks are significant: service disruptions, customer dissatisfaction, and escalating revenue losses as each hour passes without access to crucial systems.

 The repercussions extend beyond immediate operational and financial impacts.
 Prolonged system inaccessibility can lead to substantial productivity losses and long-term reputational damage, as customer trust erodes.

 Recovering from such attacks is not just about regaining system access; it involves ensuring that no residual risks remain, a process that can be both time-consuming and resource-intensive.
-Implementing robust cyber security measures and preparing an effective response strategy is crucial for minimizing these wide-ranging impacts.
+Implementing robust cyber security measures and preparing an effective response strategy is crucial for minimising these wide-ranging impacts.

 2. Financial Consequences